College of Arts and Sciences

 - English, Bachelor of Arts: Literature Emphasis

-- English, Bachelor of Arts: Rhetoric and Writing Emphasis
+- English, Bachelor of Arts: Writing, Media, and Culture

 - English, Minor